noData0079/SecOPS.v1/docs/vllm_integration.md

 # vLLM Integration Guide

-This repository can pair the SecOPS RAG/agent stack with [vLLM](https://github.com/vllm-project/vllm) to accelerate inference and reduce GPU memory pressure. vLLM's PagedAttention kernel and continuous batching make it well suited for multi-tenant workloads where the backend receives many concurrent chat or scoring requests.
+This repository can pair the T79 RAG/agent stack with [vLLM](https://github.com/vllm-project/vllm) to accelerate inference and reduce GPU memory pressure. vLLM's PagedAttention kernel and continuous batching make it well suited for multi-tenant workloads where the backend receives many concurrent chat or scoring requests.

-## Why vLLM for SecOPS
+## Why vLLM for T79
 - **High throughput:** PagedAttention and continuous batching allow the engine to reuse KV cache blocks efficiently, delivering strong tokens-per-second rates even as the queue grows.
 - **Memory efficiency:** The paged KV cache minimizes fragmentation and helps large-context prompts fit on commodity GPUs.
 - **OpenAI-compatible serving:** The `vllm serve` / `vllm openai` entrypoints expose OpenAI-style chat/completions endpoints, so the backend can talk to vLLM with the existing OpenAI client wrapper.
-- **Plugin support:** vLLM supports tensor parallelism, quantized weights, and LoRA adapters, letting SecOPS serve fine-tuned artifacts without changing application code.
+- **Plugin support:** vLLM supports tensor parallelism, quantized weights, and LoRA adapters, letting T79 serve fine-tuned artifacts without changing application code.

 ## Running a vLLM endpoint
 The upstream Docker image ships with an OpenAI-compatible server.
 A minimal single-GPU launch looks like: